Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 ```

 ## GPU Type Dependent Behavior
-AMD GPU's compatible with the amdgpu open source drivers are of 2 different types in terms of how frequency/voltage
+AMD GPU's compatible with the amdgpu open source drivers are of 3 different types in terms of how frequency/voltage
 is managed.
 GPUs of Vega10 and earlier architecture rely on the definition of specific power states to determine
 the clock frequency and voltage.
 The GPU will operate at only the specific Frequency/Voltage states that are defined,
 and move between states based on power, temperature, and loading.
+These GPU's are of type 1, if the p-state table
-For GPUs of Vega20 architecture or newer, it appears
+is readble and type 0 if it is not.
+For GPUs of Vega20 architecture or newer, it appears that Voltage/Frequency curves
-that Voltage/Frequency curves are defined with 3 points on a Voltage vs. Frequency curve.
-The tools in *amdgpu-utils*
+are defined with 3 points on a Voltage vs. Frequency curve.
+These GPU's are classified as type 2.
-classify these in to 2 categories: type 1 and type 2.

 With the *amdgpu-ls* tool, you can determine if your card is of type 1 or 2.
 Here are the relevant lines from the
 output for and RX Vega64 GPU and the Radeon VII:
 ```
+Decoded Device ID: R9 290X DirectCU II
+GPU Frequency/Voltage Control Type: 0

 Decoded Device ID: RX Vega64
 GPU Frequency/Voltage Control Type: 1